Faye Dunaway: 1982–1999: Film, television, and theatre work

-Double Edge (1992) by Israeli director, writer and actor Amos Kollek offered her a role she wanted to play, a New York Times reporter who has been sent to Jerusalem for three weeks to cover the Israeli-Palestinian conflict.
+Double Edge (1992) by Israeli director, writer, and actor Amos Kollek offered her a role she wanted to play, a New York Times reporter who has been sent to Jerusalem for three weeks to cover the Israeli-Palestinian conflict.
 All of these were smaller movies that never manage to draw the attention of a mass audience.
 The following year, Dunaway accepted a supporting role in the thriller The Temp, as she felt the project had the potential to be a mainstream hit, and was a chance for her to reconnect with a larger audience.
 The film proved to be a critical and commercial failure.
-Four weeks before its release, Paramount decided to re-shoot the final scene, much to Dunaway's displeasure, as her character was going to be turned into the murderer.
+Four weeks before its release, Paramount decided to reshoot the final scene, much to Dunaway's displeasure, as her character was going to be turned into the murderer.
 "Once again, I could see myself being thrown into playing the extreme — what was initially conceived as a character in the tradition of Diana in Network was being turned into a high-gloss female executive/slasher.
 The new ending wasn't enough to salvage the film, though.
 By the final scene, it didn't matter who was the killer, the film had been dead for an hour at least."
 Also in 1993, Dunaway was cast as Johnny Depp's love interest in Emir Kusturica's surrealist comedy-drama Arizona Dream.
-The film, in which she played a woman who dreams of building a flying machine, premiered in Europe to great acclaim, and received the Silver Bear — Special Jury Prize at the Berlin International Film Festival.
+The film, in which she played a woman who dreams of building a flying machine, premiered in Europe to great acclaim, and received the Silver Bear Grand Jury Prize at the Berlin International Film Festival.
 Dunaway was very proud of the film, and believed that her role could bring her career to greater heights than ever.
 However, Warner Bros. elected to re-edit Kusturica's film, cutting and changing it.
 Dunaway was dismayed to find that some of her best scenes were left out of the American version.
-Warner Bros. released the film in United States in 1994 to positive reviews, but little box office attendance.
+Warner Bros. released the film in United States in 1994 to positive reviews, but little box-office attendance.